 Most of our patients want to know what exercise to perform to maintain their neck pain-free results after chiropractic care.
 You see even after correcting your neck pain without proper exercise we begin to lose the fight with gravity and the head starts to slowly, progressively move forward on the neck and shoulders.
 Our cervical muscles may not have the ability to resist the constant force of gravity.
 Hence, regular neck exercise can help maintain posture and reduce the recurrence of neck pain.
-I believe you have the discipline to spend five minutes a day, this may well be the single best exercise for neck pain, helping you stand taller and looking more confident.
+I believe you have the discipline to spend five minutes a day, this may well be the single best exercise for neck pain, helping you stand taller and look more confident.

 Here are some tips when performing the cervical neck retraction exercise.
 When you try this exercise it may be easy to immediately try to pull their head backward, but some of you find that you may not be able to sustain this posture for very long.
 One of the reasons is that your neck needs to slowly gain strength after working on this exercise.
 Another reason is due to muscle imbalance where certain tight muscles resist the cervical retraction exercise.
 The third reason we commonly see is due cervical neck misalignment or fixation that can make the exercise difficult.
 Ideally, you should do this exercise after correcting any imbalance in the neck.
 If you don’t have someone to guide you, and the exercise causes any pain or discomfort, stop and do not continue.

 How do you Perform Forward Head Posture Corrective Exercise?